Find a Doctor

 When medical science can no longer add more days to a patient’s life, hospice care can add more life to each remaining moment.
 We work with patients, their families, and physicians to make the end of life a time of comfort, enrichment, and love.

-Our hospice nurses help the patient control and direct their end of life care.
-They provide peace of mind, dignity and comfort on the patient's terms - often in their own home.
-The hospice team provides medical, emotional and spiritual support to not only the patient, but also the patient's family.
+Our hospice nurses help the patient control and direct their end-of-life care.
+They provide peace of mind, dignity, and comfort on the patient's terms—often in their own home.
+The hospice team provides medical, emotional, and spiritual support to not only the patient, but also the patient's family.

 Who qualifies for hospice?

-To qualify for our services, an individual must no longer be able to benefit from any curative treatments and have a life expectancy of six months or less as determined by their physician.
+To qualify for our services, an individual must no longer be able to benefit from any curative treatments and have a life expectancy of six months or less as determined by a physician.
 When possible, we prefer to include family as a support system and part of this experience.
 We offer ongoing emotional and spiritual counseling to family members after the loss of a loved one, should they want those services.

 Saint Luke’s Hospice is known for its:

-- Nursing, health aides, social services and bereavement staff whose experience and certifications are concentrated in end of life care
+- Nursing, health aides, social services, and bereavement staff whose experience and certifications are concentrated in end-of-life care

 - Care in the comfort of patients' homes